Do Dogs Need Dental Care?

 Did you know that 80 percent of dogs show gum disease signs by the age of three?
 The American Veterinary Medical Association (AVMA) does, and that’s why they have declared February Pet Dental Health Month.
 “Veterinarians report that periodontal disease is the most commonly diagnosed health problem in dogs,” says Dr. Larry Corry, immediate past president of the AVMA.
 “This can lead to painful infections in the mouth, and in severe cases, these infections can spread and become life-threatening.”

 Periodontal disease in dogs can contribute to kidney, liver, heart, and bone disease development.
-Hence, toothbrushing and regular veterinary cleanings are crucial to your dog’s health as they are to your own.
+Hence, toothbrushing and regular veterinary cleanings are as crucial to your dog’s health as they are to your own.

 However, good food and habits can also fight tartar and the whole host of dental issues, such as a malodorous mouth, which goes along with it.
 Dr. Katy Nelson, a Virginia-based veterinarian, explains the importance of dental care and its relationship to diet.
 Below, dentists weigh in on how to identify and prevent dental problems in dogs.